 - Lost earning capacity

 The value of your case will depend on different contributing factors.
-DeMayo Law Offices, LLP can review everything about your case to determine the full and fair insurance settlement you deserve.
+DeMayo Law Offices can review everything about your case to determine the full and fair insurance settlement you deserve.
 Some of the factors we might consider are:

 - Type and severity of the injury